 Young adults coping with cancer face challenges that are unique from other age populations.

 A cancer diagnosis is most often unexpected.
-That is especially true for young adults in their 20’s or 30’s.
-At this age, it’s normal to feel invincible, and to believe that serious illnesses like cancer can happen only to older people.
-Also, young adults are often misdiagnosed due to the misconception that cancer is an “older person’s disease”.
+This is especially true for young adults in their twenties or thirties.
+At this age, it’s normal to feel invincible and to believe that serious illnesses like cancer can happen only to older people.
+Also, young adults are often misdiagnosed due to the misconception that cancer is an “older person’s disease.”

 While there may be an adjustment period where you may delay goals related to your life plan, a cancer diagnosis does not have to keep you from living a full life.
-This e-booklet offers helpful guidance and support on how to cope with many of the changes, challenges and adjustments related to cancer, along with places to find support.
+This booklet offers helpful guidance and support for how to cope with many of the changes, challenges and adjustments related to cancer, along with places to find support.